takelley1/vibe_coding_conventions/README.md

     - Use `"${VAR}"` instead of `"$VAR"`.
     - Don't use arrays unless absolutely necessary.
     - Use `printf` instead of `echo`.
+    - Encapsulate functionality in functions.

-- For Python code only
+- For Python code only:
     - Above all, follow PEP8, Pylint, Flake8, and Pydocstyle, rules.
 This is your priority.
     - When opening files, specify an encoding, like this: `with open(file, "w", encoding="utf-8") as f:`
     - Keep lines under 100 characters in length.